How to Match a Grey Waistcoat With Navy Suit

 These colours are a timeless partnership but have also remained relative within the world of menswear.
 Just think of David Beckham at Harry and Megan’s wedding.
-I’m sure many men were copying his navy suit with double-breasted grey waistcoat at their next formal event after that.
+I’m sure many men were copying his navy suit with a double-breasted grey waistcoat at their next formal event after that.

 With its consistent use among some of the most stylish men, why not try it as an office suit refresh or a formal wedding outfit.

-We rave on about fit, and we might as well have it tattooed on us.
+We rave about fit, and we might as well have it tattooed on us.
 It is because, without fit, any outfit will immediately lose style points.
-You could have the nailed the colourways, but, if that waistcoat is too loose or the shoulders of the jacket are sitting slightly off, then it will bring down the whole ensemble.
+You could have the nailed colourways, but, if that waistcoat is too loose or the shoulders of the jacket are sitting slightly off, then it will bring down the whole ensemble.

 The fit of the waistcoat should be snug but not have tension pulling on the buttons.
 The length will sit about an inch below the waistline of the trousers, and show absolutely no shirt material even when the bottom button of the waistcoat is undone — a rule of thumb used for both a single or double-breasted vest.
 Like with suit jackets, we always advocate that the bottom button is never fastened.
-It allows for more movement, and overall you will feel more relaxed when wearing.
+It allows for more movement, and overall you will feel more relaxed when wearing it.

 On the rear of the waistcoat, you don’t want too much excess material bunching, just a nominal amount.
 Too much means it might feel irritable when wearing, and it could also affect the drape of the suit jacket worn over the top.